 The Mount Davis Battery was built in the early 20th century and served as the headquarters of the Western Fire Command.
 It was responsible for the defence of the western part of Hong Kong Island.

-When the war arrived in Hong Kong in December 1941, the battery was heavily bombarded by the Japanese.
+When the war arrived in Hong Kong in December 1941, the Japanese heavily bombarded the battery.
 Before surrendering to the enemy, the personnel destroyed the remaining armament and equipment.

 Today, the battery comprises five gun emplacements, the Western Fire Command Headquarters, ammunition stores, and accommodation buildings.